 Principle 3:

-Protect the lives and safety of migrants and ensure rescue and immediate assistance to all migrants facing risks to life or safety.
+Protect the lives and safety of migrants and ensure rescue and immediate assistance to all migrants facing risks to life or safety where it is reasonable to do so.

 Guidelines:

 Establish, operate and maintain adequate, effective services for search and rescue at sea.
 Ensure these search and rescue services operate under a broad understanding of distress, for example rescuing any unseaworthy vessels even if not in immediate danger of sinking, and are proactive, patrolling at-risk zones, with the sole objective to save lives.
 Ensure that all possible resources of the States are mobilised for search and rescue when the presence of migrants in international, contiguous and/or territorial waters, is considered likely according to informed risk assessments.